qahtanaa/pFAHES/README.md

     python main.py Path_to_data_files/file_name.csv folder_for_results/ tool_code

-tool_code: 1 for detecting syntactical DMVs
+tool_code: 1 for detecting syntactical DMVs,
-           2 for detecting DMVs that replace missing at random values 3 for detecting numerical DMVs
+           2 for detecting DMVs that replace missing at random values, 3 for detecting numerical DMVs, and
            4 for detecting all types of DMVs